artefactual/archivematica-docs/admin-manual/installation-setup/customization/instrumentation.rst

 working” message.

 Now you need to import a dashboard.
-There is a basic Archivematica dashboard available in Archivematica's `Docker compose environment`_, or you can `download the dashboard JSON file`_ directly from GitHub.
+There is a basic Archivematica dashboard available in Archivematica's `Docker Compose environment`_, or you can `download the dashboard JSON file`_ directly from GitHub.
 In Grafana, under Dashboards -> Manage, choose **Import**, then either paste the JSON into the text box or save the dashboard as a file and upload it.